jcalderaio/Turnup4Wat/README.md

 ## License

 This code is unlicensed, unfinished, and open source.
-Please take a look and do with it what you will.
-I'd love for this idea to be completed, but I'm too sick to finish it.
+Please take a look and do with it what you will - I'd love for this idea to be completed.